indiscipline/awesome-reaper/CONTRIBUTING.md

 Some resources wish to not be linked anywhere or, occasionally, here specifically.

-If you wish to be excluded from this list, we ask the responsible party to file an issue titled `Exclusion request: Name of the Resource` and the `exlcusion` label, to log the request and prevent future readditions.
+If you wish to be excluded from this list, we ask the responsible party to file an issue titled `Exclusion request: Name of the Resource`, to log the request and prevent future re-additions.
+If you want to avoid mentioning sensitive information, contact the repo's maintainers so they could deal with the issue without disclosing your data.
+Please, make a precautionary step forward and provide the reasoning for the exclusion if possible.

 ## Git basics